What are the aims of this leaflet?

-Vasculitis may occur in patients with autoimmune diseases (where the immune system reacts against patients own tissues) such as rheumatoid arthritis, lupus and inflammatory bowel disease.
+Vasculitis may occur in patients who already have autoimmune diseases such as rheumatoid arthritis, lupus and inflammatory bowel disease (IBD).

-More than 100 drugs have been associated in drug-induced vasculitis.
+More than 100 drugs have been associated with vasculitis.
 These include antibiotics, anticonvulsants, diuretics and non-steroidal anti-inflammatory agents.
-Any new medication taken will be the initial suspect of causing a vasculitic rash.
+Any new medication may be considered by the doctor as a cause of a vasculitic rash.

 Malignancy or Haematological (blood) disorders:

 Cancers may be associated with increased thickening of the blood or the development of antibodies which can cause blood vessel damage.
 Abnormalities of the red or white blood cells can also lead to vasculitis.

 No, vasculitis is not known to be hereditary.

 What does cutaneous vasculitis look and feel like?

 The most common type of cutaneous vasculitis is ‘cutaneous small vessel vasculitis’ (CSVV).
 CSVV can look like marks on the skin that do not fade when pressed.
 They can be flat, raised, or look like bruises.
 These marks are typically small, but may measure between 1 millimetre to several centimetres.
 Rarely, there may be pustules (pus-filled blister), blisters and wheals which heal leaving patches of darker coloured skin.
 These patches/marks often cause no symptoms, but can sometimes cause pain, burning or itching.
 The ankles and lower legs as well as pressure points on the knees, back of foot and lower legs are most frequently affected.